nuprl/MultiPL-T/README.md

    b.
 You need at Python 3.10 or higher. run `python3 --version` to check your
       Python version.

    c.
-You need an Nvidia GPU with 10GB+ VRAM and CUDa 12.x (preferred) or CUDA 11.8.
+You need an Nvidia GPU with 10GB+ VRAM and CUDA 12.x (preferred) or CUDA 11.8.
       Check your VRAM and CUDA version by running `nvidia-smi`.

    d.
-You need the ability to run a container, e.g., using Docker or Podman.
+You need Docker or Podman to run a container.

 2. *Recommended:* Create and activate a new Python virtual environment: